Skip to main content

 Key takeaway

-Unicode defines hundreds of whitespace code points that render identically to ordinary space in any text editor or terminal but differ at the byte level.
-A file containing only two distinct invisible characters is a binary channel: assign one symbol to 0 and the other to 1, group into 8-bit bytes, and recover the hidden message.
-The same trick appears in real-world covert communication research, e-book watermarking, and source-code exfiltration where tabs and spaces are used interchangeably.
+Unicode defines hundreds of whitespace code points that render identically to an ordinary space in any editor or terminal but differ at the byte level.
+A file containing just two distinct invisible characters is a binary channel: assign one symbol to 0 and the other to 1, group into 8-bit bytes, and the hidden message falls out.
+The same trick appears in covert communication research, e-book watermarking, and source-code exfiltration where tabs and spaces are swapped interchangeably.

 Related reading